• Skip to primary navigation

 • ¼ cup raisins

-• 2 tablespoons grated unsweetened coconut
+• 2 tablespoons coconut flakes unsweetened and grated

 Instructions

-• Preheat the oven to 350 ° F (180 ° C).
+• Preheat the oven to 350 ° F/180 ° C.

 • In a large bowl, combine the oatmeal, almond butter, applesauce, vanilla, and cinnamon.
 Incorporate the rest of the ingredients.